lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### value-sent CDA

-The value-sent action is generally used when the field value is not known by both the Compressor and the Decompressor.
+The value-sent action can be used when the field value is not known by both the Compressor and the Decompressor.
 The value is sent as a residue in the compressed message header.
 Both Compressor and Decompressor MUST know the size of the field, either implicitly (the size is known by both sides) or by explicitly indicating the length in the Compression Residue, as defined in {{var-length-field}}.
 This action is generally used with the "ignore" MO.

 ### mapping-sent CDA